 The ECC changed from a “regional model,” with Vicars appointed by the presiding bishop, into a church of dioceses with elected bishops.
 The ECC has continued to grow even while many independent Catholic denominations shrank.
 With parishes in Belgium, Poland, Austria, and Lithuania the ECC is an international denomination.

-We share a common theology and liturgical tradition with the Roman Catholic Church.
-Although our parishes are allowed to adapt the liturgy as best fits their parish’s charism, most of the ECC parishes follow the RCC.
+The Ecumenical Catholic Communion shares a common theology and liturgical tradition with the Roman Catholic Church.
+Allowances are made for liturgical adaptations, but most of the ECC parishes follow the RCC.
 We encourage a broader understanding of what it means to be “catholic.”

 The Presiding Bishop of the Ecumenical Catholic Communion

-The original term “catholic” by ancient churches meant that a so designated faith community was Trinitarian, apostolic, creedal, and sacramental.
+Although the Roman Church can be properly called a Catholic Church it is one among many.
+Historically, there have been many Christian churches that have identified themselves as “Catholic” for nearly two millennia that are not in union with Rome.
+The various Eastern Orthodox Christians, the Coptic Christians of Egypt, the Syriac and Armenian Christians of the East, as well as the Old Catholics to name but a few.The original term “catholic” by ancient churches meant that a so designated faith community was Trinitarian, apostolic, creedal, and sacramental.
 It would be more precise to say that “only those faith communities that are in union with the Roman Pope can properly be called “Roman Catholic.”
 Catholic is too general a term to be applied to only one church exclusively especially since many Christians use that term in reference to themselves.
 Therefore, it is incumbent upon all church leaders who use the term catholic in their name to employ a modifier such as the Roman, Syrian, Old, or Ecumenical to avoid confusion among the faithful.